AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 1.md

 ## Setting the Scene

 - [ ] Review the rivals' goals and personalities
-- [ ] Practice voices for the rivals and Alyxian
+- [ ] Practice voices for the rivals and elders
 - [ ] Music
 - [ ] Lighting